A new engineering theory describing oblique free surface impact by flexible plates: Experimental validation

-The pressure histories of the $0.875~W_n$ and $0.292~W_n$ cases on the 0.00795~m plate are presented in Figure \ref{pressure}.
+The pressure histories of the $W_n = 0.875~m/s$ and $W_n = 0.292~m/s$ cases on the 0.00795~m plate are presented in Figure \ref{pressure}.
 The pressure histories are extracted at five different locations along the plate as shown in Figure \ref{pressure}a (the black dots signal the locations of the pressure probes).
-In Figure \ref{pressure}b, we see that, due to the water splashing from the trailing edge, the pressure in all five locations of the plate are monotonically increasing.
-This leads to the monotonically increasing force behavior in Figure \ref{UW0} in $W_n = 0.292$.
-While in Figure \ref{pressure}c, pressure unloadings are observed where the pressure drops after the spray root passes the locations of the pressure probes.
-This reflects the bilinear impact force behavior shown in Figure \ref{UW0} in $W_n = 0.875$.
+In Figure \ref{pressure}b, we see that, due to the water splashing from the trailing edge, the pressure in all five locations of the plate is monotonically increasing.
+This leads to the monotonically increasing force behavior in Figure \ref{UW0} in $W_n = 0.292$~m/s.
+While in Figure \ref{pressure}c, pressure unloading is observed where the pressure drops after the spray root passes the locations of the pressure probes.
+This reflects the bilinear impact force behavior shown in Figure \ref{UW0} in $W_n = 0.875$~m/s.

 In this section, we have presented three sets of validation tests.
-The first testing set examines the influence of $U/W$ ratio on structural behaviors in cases with $W_n = 1.386$; the second testing set investigates the effects of $F_r$ on cases with $U/W = 8.33$; and the third testing set studies the structural behaviors of the plate without influences of forward velocity, $U$.
+The first testing set examines the influence of $U/W$ ratio on structural behaviors in cases with $W_n = 1.386$~m/s; the second testing set investigates the effects of $F_r$ on cases with $U/W = 8.33$; and the third testing set studies the structural behaviors of the plate without influences of forward velocity, $U$.
 In all these validation tests, our proposed FSI solver successfully captures the global force and plate deformation features in these cases.
-Furthermore, the FSI solver offers satisfactory agreements with experimental displacement data, especially for the 0.00795~m and 0.0127~m plates.
+Furthermore, the FSI solver offers satisfactory agreements with experimental displacement data, especially for the 0.00795~m and 0.0127~m plates (the relative errors in the present work for forces are comparable to \cite{Pellegrini2020} and our displacement errors are substantially lower).
 Validation results of all slamming tests listed in Figure \ref{test_cases} can be found in \ref{appendix:a}.